 Now, recreational gold prospectors have permission from the DNR to pan for gold on land where both the surface and mineral rights are owned by the state.

 Although a 40-acre parcel may be marked as state-owned, a number in the upper right corner of each parcel will show how much of the 40 acres is owned by the state.
-If only a portion is owned, contact the local Forest, Mineral and Fire Management supervisor for more information.
-Click on Forest Resources Division Office
+If only a portion is owned, contact the local Forest Resources Division supervisor for more information.
+Click on Forest Resources Division Office for contact information.